African Wildlife Ecology and Conservation

 There are few qualifications in this area that offer the same combination of specialist knowledge, advanced techniques, and practical experience – together, offering the skills and understanding that can help you go far.

-For those looking ahead to PhD-level research, this course offers a firm foundation for your development, equipping you with the theory and techniques to further explore the issues around conservation science, and continue on a research pathway.
+For those looking ahead to PhD-level research, this course offers a firm foundation for your development, equipping you with the theory and techniques to further explore the issues around conservation science, and to continue on a research pathway.

-It’s also a great platform for your professional ambitions, whether you’re already in a relevant role and looking to develop your expertise or embark on your career in ecology and conservation.
+It’s also a great platform for your professional ambitions, whether you’re already in a relevant role and looking to develop your expertise or are just embarking on your career in ecology and conservation.
 You can also make some vital connections in the field, as your studies include the chance to take part in a mini conference, where you can network with external partners from across conservation and development.

 With this qualification under your belt, you should be ready to pursue a role with international conservation organisations, governments, NGOs, private sector wildlife organisations and more – including careers as a Conservation Biologist, Wildlife Manager or Conservation Scientist.